PhantomChain/docs/docs/node/secure.md

 ---
-title: "How To Secure Your ARK Node"
+title: "How To Secure Your PHANTOM Node"
 ---

-# How To Secure Your ARK Node
+# How To Secure Your PHANTOM Node

 [[toc]]

-When running an ARK node, especially a delegate node, you should have security as first class citizen in your network.
+When running an PHANTOM node, especially a delegate node, you should have security as first class citizen in your network.
 This guide will walk you through securing your nodes.
 You could do more, but this is a good start.
-You will need to have created a user in our previous guide [Setup Your ARK Node]() to follow along completely.
+You will need to have created a user in our previous guide [Setup Your PHANTOM Node]() to follow along completely.

 :warning:
 **It is very important you follow this guide closely, not doing so could mean losing access to your node.
 If you lose access to your node there is no possible way for us to help you get it back.
 You will have to start over with a fresh server.**